uqpug/uqpug.github.io/readme.md

 # UQ PUG

-Welcome to the UQ Python User Group's monthly gathering.
-Our next is on the 1st of August, feel free to add your questions in advance below.
+Welcome to the UQ Python User Group.
+We meet monthly, and our is on the 3rd of October. # Feel free to submit your questions in advance

 ## About us
 ### Who are we?